 In 2009, Foreigner released the album Can't Slow Down, which comes with a disc of their remixed hits and a DVD of live footage.
 Their guitarist Mick Jones has been there from the start, when their first single "Feels Like The First Time" launched a string of hits that includes "Double Vision," "Urgent" and "I Want To Know What Love Is."
 Jones is the British side of Foreigner, which he formed with lead singer Lou Gramm in 1976.
 Foreigner's new frontman is Kelly Hansen, who you can see in the clips below for "Cold As Ice" and "Juke Box Hero."

-Carl Wiser (SF): Mick, I was watching your DVD, and I came across that part where you're talking about how you went to Paris for a month and you stayed for 6 years.
+Carl Wiser (Songfacts): Mick, I was watching your DVD, and I came across that part where you're talking about how you went to Paris for a month and you stayed for six years.

 Mick Jones: Yep.

 Songfacts: Can you talk about how some of those life experiences have shown up in your songs?